 METRO provides free individual counselling to people living with or affected by HIV.
-Sessions take place weekly in our Vauxhall offices.
+Sessions take place weekly in Vauxhall, Croydon and Woolwich.

 Counselling provides a safe and non-judgemental space for you to talk openly about whatever is impacting you.
 We offer 12 free sessions.
 Counselling takes place on the same day at the same time every week, and sessions last for 50 minutes.

 You need to be aged 18 or over, living in Wandsworth, Merton, Sutton, Kingston, Richmond or Croydon, and be affected by or living with HIV.

 - I want to talk to someone won't judge me